tenyokawamura/PREFLOW/README.md

 	- test_preflow.py
 	- quick_plot.py
 	- README.py

-2. Save all these files to a clean directory on users' computer.
+2. Put all these files in a clean directory on users' computer.

 3. Go to the directory.

 		>>> cd /path/to/the/directory/

 4. Launch an interactive PyXSPEC session:

 		>>> python
 		>>> import xspec

 5. Import the source codes of the **PREFLOW** model:

 		>>> from preflow import *
 		>>> from lmodel_preflow import *

 6. Add the **PREFLOW** model to PyXSPEC models:

 		>>> xspec.AllModels.addPyMod(preflow, lmodel_preflow_info, 'add')

 Then users can use the model **PREFLOW** in the same way as other additive models.